analysiscenter/batchflow/README.md

 # Basic usage

-A dataset consists of an index (1-d sequence with unique keys for each data item) and a batch class which process the data.
+A dataset consists of an index (1-d sequence with unique keys per each data item) and a batch class which process the data.

-There are some ready-to-use index (e.g. `FilesIndex`) and batch classes (e.g. `ArrayBatch` and `DataFrameBatch`), but you are likely to need your own class with specific action methods.
+There are some ready-to-use indices (e.g. `FilesIndex`) and batch classes (e.g. `ArrayBatch` and `DataFrameBatch`), but you are likely to need your own classes with specific action methods.

-So let's define a class to work with your unique data (CT scans)
+So let's define a class to work with your unique data (for instance, CT scans)
 ```python
 import numpy as np
 import pandas as pd